UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

 19. What does bash mean?
     - Bourne again shell

-20. How important is to use `#!/bin/bash` at the beggining of the file
+20. How important is to use `#!/bin/bash` at the beginning of the file
     - It is quite useful if you want to run your file by just typing ./your-file.sh.
 You can replace it by `#!/bin/python` for example.
 The file extension is not really a "thing" in linux, so you can call your bash script "test.py" if you want. or your python script "test.sh".
 Running `./my_python_script.py` will work if the first line is `#!/bin/python`, otherwise you will have to run `python my_python_script.py`
     - `#!/bin/bash` means that `bash` is the program to run the script if no program is specified